microsoft/ExperimentTools/docs/xt/topics/creating_xt_services.rst

         #workspace: 'ws1'
         #experiment: 'exper1'

-Before you start editing in earnest, make sure that the local xt_config.yaml file reads as follows (with no commenting hashtag in the 'general' line):
+Before you start editing in earnest, make sure that the local xt_config.yaml file reads as follows (with no commenting hashtag in the 'general' line, and a unique workspace name):

 .. code-block:: none